Embankment

 Agar Street, WC2N Agar Street is named after George Agar, who built the street in the 1830s with John Ponsonby, Earl of Bessborough (Charing Cross)

-Bedford Street, WC2E Bedford Street was named after local 18th century landowners the Russell family, earls/dukes of Bedford (Westminster)
+Bedford Street, WC2E Bedford Street was named after local 18th century landowners the Russell family, earls/dukes of Bedford (Covent Garden)

-Bedfordbury, WC2N Bedfordbury is one of the streets of London in the WC2N postal area (Westminster)
+Bedfordbury, WC2N Bedfordbury is one of the streets of London in the WC2N postal area (Covent Garden)

 Belvedere Crescent, SE1 Belvedere Crescent used to run off Belvedere Road (South Bank)